vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 131

-Lakşaņā.
+Lakṣaņā.
 Among those of the first class are included also those, who believed that there was something like Dhvani, though they could not properly define it.
 Before the writer of the Dhvani Kārikā, there was no book presenting the views of either the exponents or the opponents.
 This, however, does not mean that the earlier thinkers of Sanskrit poetics had no idea of Dhvani.
 The fact, on the contrary, is that the theory was well formulated and had its opponents too, long before the time of the Kārikā, but all that was simply a matter of oral tradition handed down from generation to generation.
 The thinkers of the third school, in marked contrast with the above two, more or less, recorded their views in the books, which we still possess.
 To this class belong such early writers on poetics as Bhatta Udbhata, and Vāmana.* The view of the school of opponents also had begun to be systematised before Ananda Vardhana wrote his work, as is apparent from a quotation attributed to a poet, Manoratha, who, according to Abhinava, was Ananda Vardhana's contemporary.5 But it appears from Abhinava's wording that only stray verses were written by one writer here and another there, and that there was no book presenting the opponents' views systematically, for, he seems to have purposely used the word "Sloka".
 It was only after Ananda Vardhana's learned exposition of Dhvani in his Dhvanyāloka, that there appeared two books of the opponents' school, one from the pen of Bhatta Nāyaka, whom Abhinava so much criticises, and the other from that of Mahima Bhatta, who was probably Abhinava's successor or younger contemporary.

 1. Dh.
 L., 3.
 2. Dh.
 L., 3.
 3. Dh.
 L., 3.
 4. Dh.
 L., 10.
 5. Dh.
 L., 8.